bitpay/php-kiosk-demo-laravel/README.md

 # BitPay Kiosk Demo - PHP / Laravel

-This is a demonstration Spring Boot app to show how BitPay can be used in the context of a retail kiosk.
+This is a demonstration Laravel app to show how BitPay can be used in the context of a retail kiosk.
 It utilizes the the `pos` facade and with a simple configuration file you can customize the `posData` fields that are sent to BitPay.
 This app uses Eloquent to manage the database schema and by default uses an embedded H2 database to make it easy to start.
+Feel free to use other RDBMS like MySQL.

 ## Functionality